-- Return completed application, resume, and two letters of recommendation to UBOB 110 by the posted deadline.
+- Return completed application, resume, and two letters of recommendation by the deadline.

-- Participate in a Group Interview.
+- Participate in one Group Interview.
 (Be prepared to schedule your interview when you submit your application.)

-- Participate in an Individual Interview.
+- Participate in a 15-minute Individual Interview.
 (Candidates selected for an individual interview will be notified after group interviews.)

 Some benefits of being an Orientation Leader

 - Play a vital role in helping entering freshmen and transfer students transition to UAB

 - Build leadership skills through weekly classes, a weekend retreat, and a regional conference in North Carolina

 - Make lifelong friendships with fellow Orientation Leaders